 Writing topics never come easy.
 If that were indeed the case, everyone would be writing novels and writer’s block wouldn’t exist.
 Everyone gets stuck sometimes or runs out of ideas, or simply just needs a break from writing.
 If you ever find yourself in that scenario, perhaps you may need some new inspirations to write about.

-One thing to keep in mind when writing is to write what you know.
-Experiences that you’ve personally gone through are some of the easiest things to write, as you’re not so much describing an experience, but sharing it.
+One thing to keep in mind when writing is to write what you know., as you’re not so much describing an experience, but sharing it.
 This point of view that you alone possess can be molded into a compelling narrative – a good story idea.

 Here are things you can do to get some inspiration: